On the Power of Finite Ambiguity in B\"uchi Complementation: Related Work

 Second, the construction in~\cite{rabinovich18} and our \slc-based construction are both based on reduced DAGs in which each vertex has at most one predecessor.
 These two constructions, however, are technically different and have different emphases.
-The one developed in~\cite{rabinovich18} aims at building a complementary NBW $\aut^{c}$ that is unambiguous, based on building the product of three automata, in which each automaton fulfills part of the desired functionality for $\aut^{c}$.
-For instance, $\mathcal{C}$ takes care of unambiguity and $\mathcal{D}$ obtains the complementary language.
+The one developed in~\cite{rabinovich18} aims at building a complementary NBA~$\aut^{c}$ that is unambiguous, based on building the product of three automata, in which each automaton fulfills part of the desired functionality for $\aut^{c}$.
+For instance, $\mathcal{C}$ takes care of unambiguity while $\mathcal{D}$ obtains the complementary language.
 Instead, our focus is on a complementation construction for containment checking.
-In contrast to building product automata in~\cite{rabinovich18}, the construction we present in Section~\ref{ssec:FANBWsliceBasedComplementation} takes a tuple of sets of states of $\aut$ as a state in the complementary automaton $\aut^{c}$ and performs directly on those tuples for computing successors on-the-fly, following the idea of the NCSB complementation for limit deterministic \buchi automata used in~\cite{Blahoudek16}.
-Various subsumption relations have been proposed in~\cite{DBLP:conf/pldi/ChenHLLTTZ18} for this representation of states in the NCSB complementation; they help to reduce the number of states in $\aut^{c}$, even improving termination analysis of programs.
-Inspired by~\cite{DBLP:conf/pldi/ChenHLLTTZ18}, we can also define a subsumption relation between states in $\aut^{c}$ (see Proposition~\ref{prop:sumbsumptionRelationBetweenMacrostatesSLCforFANBWs}) by our construction, which can be used to improve the containment checking between an NBW and an (FA)NBW and to reduce the number of states in $\aut^{c}$.
+In contrast to building the product automata, the construction we present in Section~\ref{ssec:FANBAsliceBasedComplementation} takes a tuple of sets of states of $\aut$ as a macrostate in the complementary automaton $\aut^{c}$ and works directly on those tuples for computing successors on-the-fly, following the idea of the NCSB complementation for limit deterministic \buchi automata used in~\cite{Blahoudek16}, where various subsumption relations have been proposed for this representation of macrostates in the NCSB complementation; they help to reduce the number of macrostates in $\aut^{c}$, even improving termination analysis of programs.
+Inspired by~\cite{DBLP:conf/pldi/ChenHLLTTZ18}, we can also define a subsumption relation between macrostates in $\aut^{c}$ (see Proposition~\ref{prop:sumbsumptionRelationBetweenMacrostatesSLCforFANBAs}) by our construction, which can be used to improve the containment checking between an NBA and an (FA)NBA and to reduce the number of macrostates in $\aut^{c}$.
+More optimizations for the NCSB algorithm for complementing LDBAs can be found in~\cite{DBLP:conf/cav/HavlenaLS22}.

+Specialized complementation algorithms for LDBAs have been proposed~\cite{DBLP:conf/tacas/EsparzaKRS17,DBLP:conf/cav/LiTFVZ22}, based on the determinization of LDBAs; however, the complexity of these methods is $\bigO(n!)$, much higher than $\bigO(4^{n})$ obtained by this work.
+It is shown in \cite{DBLP:conf/concur/HahnLST015,DBLP:conf/cav/SickertEJK16} that LDBAs can be used for quantitative model checking of probabilistic systems, which is, however, not the scope of this work.